sravanreddyp6/myTests/tests/README.md

 - `execUtil(utilName, opts)`: Executing the utility function `utilName` with `opts` as the options.
 Please see [Utilities](#markdown-header-utilities) for more information.
-- `fillInputText(label, value)`: Fill a Visualforce `inputText` or `inputField` that has label `label` with `value`.
+- `fillInputText(label, value, fromNodeSelector)`: Fill a Visualforce `inputText` or `inputField` that has label `label` with `value`. `fromNodeSelector` is optional, please look below for documentation on this parameter.
 - `fillInputsWithData(data)`: A special method that fills in the fields on a page with data that follow certain schema.
-- `getOutputText(label)`: Get the value from a Visualforce `outputText` or `outputField` with label `label`.
+- `getOutputText(label, fromNodeSelector)`: Get the value from a Visualforce `outputText` or `outputField` with label `label`. `fromNodeSelector` is optional, please look below for documentation on this parameter.
-- `getOutputTextFromInput(label)` : Get the value from a Visualforce `InputText` or `InputField` with label `label`.
-This will be useful in validating the field values in edit mode.
+- `getOutputTextFromInput(label, fromNodeSelector)` : Get the value from a Visualforce `InputText` or `InputField` with label `label`.
+This will be useful in validating the field values in edit mode. `fromNodeSelector` is optional, please look below for documentation on this parameter.
-- `getSelectOptions(label,resultInLabel)`: Get all the options from a `select` tag with label `label`.
-If `resultInLabel` is not specified, the values of the options will be returned; otherwise if `resultInLabel` is `true`, the text strings will be returned.
+- `getSelectOptions(label,resultInLabel, fromNodeSelector)`: Get all the options from a `select` tag with label `label`.
+If `resultInLabel` is not specified, the values of the options will be returned; otherwise if `resultInLabel` is `true`, the text strings will be returned.  `fromNodeSelector` is optional, please look below for documentation on this parameter.
 - `getSelectOptionsBySelector(selector, resultInLabel)`: Get all the options from a `select` tag with selector `selector`.
 Use this only when `getSelectOptions` is not viable (e.g. when there are multiple elements with the same label on the page).
 If `resultInLabel` is not specified, the values of the options will be returned; otherwise if `resultInLabel` is `true`, the text strings will be returned.
-- `getMultiSelectOptions(label, resultInLabel)`: similar to `getSelectOptions`,
+- `getMultiSelectOptions(label, resultInLabel, fromNodeSelector)`: similar to
-however it used for multi select options instead of single select options.
+`getSelectOptions`, however it used for multi select options instead of single select options.
+`fromNodeSelector` is optional, please look below for documentation on this parameter.
-- `getCheckboxOutput(label)`: Get whether a checkbox output with Visualforce `apex:outputField` with label `label` is checked or not.
-If it is, the function returns true, otherwise it returns false.
+- `getCheckboxOutput(label, fromNodeSelector)`: Get whether a checkbox output with Visualforce `apex:outputField` with label `label` is checked or not.
+If it is, the function returns true, otherwise it returns false. `fromNodeSelector` is optional, please look below for documentation on this parameter.
 - `getCheckboxOutputs(label1, label2, ...)`: A helper to get multiple checkbox output
 values.
 It returns a list of Booleans, directly corresponding to the checkboxess labels passed in.
 For example: if we have 2 checkboxes: Checkbox 1 (checked) and Checkbox 2 (unchecked), calling `getCheckboxes("Checkbox 1", "Checkbox 2")` will return `[true, false]`.
-- `getCheckboxInput(label)`: Get whether a checkbox input with label `label` is checked or not.
+- `getCheckboxInput(label, fromNodeSelector)`: Get whether a checkbox input with label `label` is checked or not.
 If it is, the function returns true, otherwise it returns false.
+`fromNodeSelector` is optional, please look below for documentation on this parameter.
 - `getCheckboxInputs(label1, label2, ...)`: same as `getCheckboxOutputs`, but on
 input fields instead of output fields.
-- `chooseSelectOption(label, text, selectByLabel)`: Choose an option from a `select` with label `label`.
-By default, the framework will choose the option with the value `text`;
-however, if `selectByLabel` is true, the option containing the text string `text` will be chosen.
+- `chooseSelectOption(label, text, selectByLabel, fromNodeSelector)`: Choose an option from a `select` with label `label`.
+By default, the framework will choose the option with the value `text`; however, if `selectByLabel` is true, the option containing the text string `text` will be chosen. `fromNodeSelector` is optional, please look below for documentation on this parameter.
-- `chooseMultiSelectOption(label, texts, selectByLabel)`: the same as `chooseSelectOption`, but with a Visualforce generated multi select option instead. `texts` is an array of options to select (for example, `["Option 1", "Option 2"]`).
-Note that if the `select` element already has some selected options before this function is called, those *will* be cleared out first before `texts` are chosen.
+- `chooseMultiSelectOption(label, texts, selectByLabel, fromNodeSelector)`: the
+same as `chooseSelectOption`, but with a Visualforce generated multi select option instead. `texts` is an array of options to select (for example, `["Option 1", "Option 2"]`).
+Note that if the `select` element already has some selected options before this function is called, those *will* be cleared out first before `texts` are chosen. `fromNodeSelector` is optional, please look below for documentation on this parameter.
-- `selectCheckbox(label)`: Select a checkbox with label `label`.
+- `selectCheckbox(label, fromNodeSelector)`: Select a checkbox with label `label`.
+`fromNodeSelector` is optional, please look below for documentation on this parameter.
-- `unselectCheckbox(label)`: Unselect a checkbox with label `label`.
+- `unselectCheckbox(label, fromNodeSelector)`: Unselect a checkbox with label `label`.
+`fromNodeSelector` is optional, please look below for documentation on this parameter.
 - `selectCheckboxBySelector(selector)`: Select a checkbox with selector `selector`.
 - `unselectCheckboxBySelector(selector)`: Unselect a checkbox with selector `selector`.
 - `selectCheckboxes(label1, label2, ...)`: A helper to select multiple checkboxes at the